-The thin (A-delta and C) peripheral nerve fibers carry information regarding the state of the body to the spinal cord.
-Some of these thin fibers do not differentiate noxious from non-noxious stimuli, while others, nociceptors, respond only to painfully intense stimuli.
+The thin (A-delta and C) peripheral nerve fibres carry information regarding the state of the body to the spinal cord.
+Some of these thin fibres do not differentiate noxious from non-noxious stimuli, while others, nociceptors, respond only to painfully intense stimuli.

-Because the A-delta fiber is thinly sheathed in an electrically insulating material (myelin), it carries its signal faster (2.5–35 m/s) than the unmyelinated C fiber (0.5–2.0 m/s).
-Pain evoked by the (faster) A-delta fibers is described as sharp and is felt first.
-This is followed by a duller pain, often described as burning, carried by the C fibers.
+Because the A-delta fibre is thinly sheathed in an electrically insulating material (myelin), it carries its signal faster (2.5–35 m/s) than the unmyelinated C fibre (0.5–2.0 m/s).
+Pain evoked by the (faster) A-delta fibres is described as sharp and is felt first.
+This is followed by a duller pain, often described as burning, carried by the C fibres.

-How can we use our minds with pain management?
+How can we use hypnosis with pain management?

 Another way the brain works with pain is to desensitize the area.
-This is called “Glove anaesthesia” and it is a tried and tested pain control technique whereby the brain’s natural processes are utilized to create numbness in a hand.
+This is called “Glove anaesthesia” and it is a tried and tested pain control technique.
+Using the brain’s natural processes to create numbness in a hand.
 This can be extremely useful as the patient can be taught to hypnotically ‘transfer’ this numbness to other parts of the body.

 I used this technique in battling my fear of needles and it worked a treat.
-It’s quite surprising when you’ve learnt it how quickly you can sum it up at a later date, quite often just talking about it I feel my arm going numb.
-It does need an imagination, and practice.
-There are also different kinds of needle phobia, knowing which one you are can determine the type of intervention required.
+It’s quite surprising when you’ve learnt it how quickly you can sum it up at a later date.
+Quite often just talking about it I feel my arm going numb.
+It does need an imagination and practice.
+There are also different kinds of needle phobias.
+Knowing which one you are can determine the type of intervention required.
 If you pass out when confronted by a needle, you could be experiencing a genetic disposition to passing out to anticipated pain.
-If you are one of these (as I am) then lying down flat when needing an injection can help as our brains don’t worry so much about falling.
+If you are one of these (as I am) then lay down flat when needing an injection can help as our brains don’t worry so much about falling.

-Always remember though, if you are seeking pain relief that you have everything checked out by your GP first before resorting to see a complimentary therapist.
+Always remember though, if you are seeking pain relief that you have everything checked out by your GP first before resorting to see a complementary therapist.

 *Case Study – Fibro Myalgia

-Having talked her through how the brain worked and A and C fibres, I then got her to try and find things to do to occupy her time, but that was another problem, she was bored.
+Having talked her through how the brain worked and A and C fibres.
+I then got her to try and find things to do to occupy her time.
+That was another problem – she was bored.

-Working on relaxation for the pain helped, also the solutions focused work took time for her to become more positive in her outlook as she felt she didn’t have many resources to start with.
+Working on relaxation for the pain helped.
+Also, the solutions focused work took time for her to become more positive in her outlook.
+She felt she didn’t have many resources to start with.

-Over time she did become more active, she managed to go out shopping, visit cafe’s, go and visit friends, going to see her son became less of a struggle and when she became a grandmother – she virtually forgot all about the Fibro altogether.
+Over time she did become more active.
+She managed to go out shopping, visit cafe’s, and visit friends.
+Consequently, going to see her son became less of a struggle.
+When she became a grandmother, she virtually forgot all about the Fibro altogether.

-This I thought might happen as she recognised that having nothing to do was the problem not so much the fibro.
-By distracting her mind and finding a positive focus – a grandaughter – she was able to take control.
+This I thought might happen as she recognised that having nothing to do was a problem not so much the fibro.
+By distracting her mind and finding a positive focus – a granddaughter – she was able to take control.